Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no trouble getting from Cancun Airport to Tulum.

 It has gorgeous beaches; one of the most fascinating Mayan ruins in Mexico; home to some of Mexico’s best cenotes (in fact, some of the most impressive cenotes are near Tulum); lots of good restaurants and accommodation options make it quite the perfect holiday spot.
 You really should include Tulum in your Mexico itinerary!

-If you are landing in Cancun and Tulum is the first leg of your Mexico trip, you will probably be looking for information on how to get from from Cancun to Tulum.
+If you are landing in Cancun and Tulum is the first leg of your Mexico trip, you will also be looking for information on how to get from Cancun Airport to Tulum.
 You are in the right place!

-5 Best Ways Of Getting From Cancun To Tulum
+How To Get From Cancun To Tulum

-Getting from Cancun Airport to Tulum via ADO Bus
+Take the bus from Cancun to Tulum

-The bus takes around two hours and 20 minutes to travel from Cancun to Tulum which is, admittedly, a little longer than a taxi or private transfer may take.
-However, it is very cheap in comparison to other options, costing 300 Mexican Pesos ($15 USD) per person (one way).
+The bus takes around two hours and 5 minutes to connect the two cities, which is, admittedly, a little longer than a taxi or private transfer may take.
+However, it is very cheap in comparison to other options, costing 400 Mexican Pesos (MXN), or $24 USD per person (one way).

 Tickets for the ADO bus can be purchased at one of the dedicated ADO bus counters in the airport.
 You will see them among the other collection of counters as you come through arrivals, near other transfer options like car rentals and tour companies.